apollo-server-integrations/apollo-server-integration-fastify/readme.md

 All functions and types optionally allow you to pass in a Server type to Fastify (the default is `http.Server`).

+## **Node.JS v14**

+Please pass in `forceConnections: true` to Fastify to correctly shutdown you're server on close and not hang incoming requests.

 ## **Contributors**